cadnano/cadnano2.5/README.md

 pyqt5` or `conda install pyqt5`.

 There is an open issue on Anaconda to support PyQt5: [ContinuumIO/anaconda-issues#138](https://github.com/ContinuumIO/anaconda-issues/issues/138).

+Additionally you can use Python 3.5 on Windows and Linux with the commands:

+    conda create --no-default-packages -n pyqt5 python=3
+    conda install -c https://conda.anaconda.org/inso pyqt5

 # *nno2stl*: Conversion of cadnano *.json files to 3D STL model